RenderKit/ospray/doc/api.md

   float interpupillaryDistance distance between left and right eye when
                                stereo is enabled, default 0.0635
   ----- ---------------------- -----------------------------------------
-  : Addtional parameters accepted by the perspective camera.
+  : Additional parameters accepted by the perspective camera.

 Note that when computing the `aspect` ratio a potentially set image region (using `imageStart` & `imageEnd`) needs to be regarded as well.